bnkamalesh/webgo/README.md

 ## Middleware

 WebGo middleware let's you wrap all the routes with your middleware.
 Unlike handler chaining, this will give you more control on how to execute as well as applies to the whole router.
 All the middleware should be of type [Middlware](https://godoc.org/github.com/bnkamalesh/webgo#Middleware).
+It exposes a function [Use](https://godoc.org/github.com/bnkamalesh/webgo#Router.Use) to add a Middleware the to router.
 Following code shows how a middleware can be used in WebGo.

 ```golang
 import (